greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-table.html.md

 -   `CHECK` constraints can refer only to the table on which they are defined.
 -   `UNIQUE` and `PRIMARY KEY` constraints must be compatible with their tableʼs distribution key and partitioning key, if any.

-    **Note:** `UNIQUE` and `PRIMARY KEY` constraints are not allowed on append-optimized tables because the `UNIQUE` indexes that are created by the constraints are not allowed on append-optimized tables.
+    > **Note** `UNIQUE` and `PRIMARY KEY` constraints are not allowed on append-optimized tables because the `UNIQUE` indexes that are created by the constraints are not allowed on append-optimized tables.

 -   `FOREIGN KEY` constraints are allowed, but not enforced.
 -   Constraints that you define on partitioned tables apply to the partitioned table as a whole.
 You cannot define constraints on the individual parts of the table.